Stocks fall as worries about banks, possible recession flare

 Some of the wildest action has been in the bond market, where yields have swung as traders drastically recalibrate bets for where the Fed will take rates.

-The yield on the two-year Treasury, which tends to closely track expectations for the Fed, fell to 3.95 per cent from 4.17 per cent late Thursday.
-It was above 5 per cent last week and at its highest level since 2007.
+The yield on the two-year Treasury, which tends to closely track expectations for the Fed, fell to 3.97% from 4.17% late Thursday.
+It was above 5% last week and at its highest level since 2007.
 That's a massive move for the bond market.

 Traders largely expect this week's turmoil to push the Federal Reserve to hike interest rates at its next meeting by only a quarter of a percentage point.
 That would be the same sized increase as last month's and half the hike of 0.50 points that some traders were earlier expecting.